aspnetzero/documents/docs/en/Deleting-A-Metronic-Theme-Angular.md

-# Deleting Unused Theme
+# Deleting a Metronic Theme

-Its how to delete unused theme step by step.

-Let's say that we are deleting Theme2.
+Metronic theme currently has 12 different themes and AspNet Zero includes them all.
+However, you might want to use only specific themes and delete some others.
+This document explains how to delete a theme option from AspNet Zero.
+In this document, deleting **Theme2** will be explained.
+You can apply same steps to delete other theme options.

 ​		***.Net Part***